shenchauhan/MicrosoftGraph/README.md

 ![ShowMoreSamples](/Assets/showMoreSamples.png "Show more samples")

-And then a bunch of samples categories slide out from the right
+And then a bunch of sample categories slide out from the right

 ![SamplesCategories](/Assets/sampleCategories.png "Sample categories")